vegaprotocol/specs/protocol/0040-ASSF-asset_framework.md

 ## Summary

 Vega uses various digital assets (cryptocurrencies or tokens) to settlement positions in its markets.
-In order to ensure the safety, security, and allocation of these assets, they must be managed in a fully decentralized and extensible way.
+In order to ensure the safety, security, and allocation of these assets, they must be managed in a fully decentralised and extensible way.
 Here, we lay out a framework for assets in Vega.
 This specification covers how the new asset framework allow users of the vega network to create new asset (Whitelist) to be used in the vega network, also covered is deposits and withdrawal for an asset.

 ## Guide-level explanation